 Too young to work, she begged shop owners for a job and ate out of garbage cans to feed herself.
 She lied about her age and applied to be a “cigarette girl”, but the owner decided she’d make a better exotic dancer.

 Known as “Morganna, the Wild One” as a dancer, she didn’t earn “The Kissing Bandit” moniker until August 1969.
-She leapt the fence at Cincinnati’s Crosley Field and kissed Cincinnati Reds player and baseball’s all-time hit king Pete Rose.
+She leapt the fence at Cincinnati’s Crosley Field and kissed Cincinnati Reds baseball player and MLB’s all-time hit king Pete Rose.

 Rose apparently wasn’t happy with the interaction and cursed at her but tracked her down that night when she was performing to apologize with roses in hand.